-How best to prepare for law school is one of the great mysteries of life.
+How best to prepare yourself for law school is one of the great mysteries of life.
 The application process can be confusing and stressful, in part because there is so much misinformation floating around.

-Are you trying to decide if law school is the right choice for you?
+Are you trying to decide whether law school is the right choice for you?
 Do you have questions about how to prepare for law school?
 Are you in the process of applying to law school and confused about what to do next?
 If so, here are four options for you to consider: